yurytsoy/revonet/README.md

     fn get_inputs_count(&self) -> usize {1}
     // return number of NN outputs.
     fn get_outputs_count(&self) -> usize {1}
     // return NN with random weights and a fixed structure.
 For now the structure should be the same all the time to make sure that crossover is possible.
-Likely to change in the future as I get more hang on Rust. fn get_default_net(&self) -> MultilayeredNetwork {
+Likely to change in the future as I get more hang of Rust. fn get_default_net(&self) -> MultilayeredNetwork {
         let mut rng = rand::thread_rng();
         let mut net: MultilayeredNetwork = MultilayeredNetwork::new(self.get_inputs_count(), self.get_outputs_count());